 For example, let’s say you don’t want any one individual to take on more than 20 points total in a two-week sprint.
 In the beginning, there’s a real chicken and egg dilemma—if you don’t know how to properly assign points to a certain story or task, how can you decide how much is feasible to take on?

-I recently asked the Think team for some advice about the straightforward methods they’ve used to size stories in Agile design and development projects.
-I was looking for uncomplicated ways to size stories, but something more detailed than basic T-shirt sizing, to use as a guide to help get our team aligned.
-The following tips came out of a team discussion on how we’ve used various methods to size stories and efforts, both with our clients and on our internal team.
+We recently asked the Think team for some advice about the straightforward methods they’ve used to size stories in Agile design and development projects.
+The following tips came out of a team discussion on how we’ve used various methods to size stories and efforts, both with our clients and with our agency.

 You can estimate sizes based on effort or time, but your team should agree on a consistent baseline and expand from there.

-Once your team is working in the sprint, they may realize that tasks and initiatives were simpler or more complex than originally thought, and you can apply that knowledge to future sizing.
+Once your team is working in the sprint, they may realize that tasks and initiatives were simpler or more complex than originally thought, and you can apply that knowledge to future story point estimations.